-“new operator”, in relation to a distribution system, means a person who is to commence gas operations after the relevant day;
+new operator, in relation to a distribution system, means a person who is to commence gas operations after the relevant day;

-“relevant day” means the day on which the Gas Standards (Gas Supply and System Safety) Amendment Regulations 2007 come into operation.
+relevant day means the day on which the Gas Standards (Gas Supply and System Safety) Amendment Regulations 2007 come into operation.

 (2) Each existing operator, and each new operator, must submit a management plan relating to the operation of or the injection of gas into the system, as the case may be, to the Director for approval.